Best Irons For Low Handicappers 2024

 Limited workability vs Apex MB

-Callaway claim that the new Apex CB irons are designed for the most discerning Tour pros and elite ball-strikers, with a new forged construction promising pure feel, precise shot-making, and workability.
+Callaway's Apex CB iron has a forged construction designed to give elite ball-strikers pure feel, precise shot-making and workability.
 In testing, they certainly didn't disappoint, with an array of new technology providing elite performance.

 Overall, they were hard to fault, with a blend of forgiveness and feel combining to create high levels of control and workability.
 The main standout, though, was the distance and ball flight.
 In testing, we thought that the performance on offer would even help players that have moderate swing speeds, especially as the forged 1025 mild carbon steel construction delivers an incredibly soft and responsive feel at impact.